The 1619 Project: Project

+The 1619 project was developed by Nikole Hannah-Jones (pictured in 2018).

-The project dedicated an issue of the magazine to a re-examination of the legacy of slavery in America, at the anniversary of the 1619 arrival of the first enslaved people to Virginia.
+The project dedicated an issue of the magazine to a re-examination of the legacy of slavery in America, at the anniversary of the 1619 arrival of the first enslaved people to the British colony of Virginia.
 This framing challenges the idea that American history began with the signing of the Declaration of Independence in 1776, which created the United States, or with the arrival of the Pilgrims in 1620.

 The project quickly grew into a larger endeavor, encompassing multiple issues of the magazine, with related materials in other Times publications, as well as a school curriculum developed in collaboration with the Pulitzer Center.
 With support from the Smithsonian, the project recruited a panel of historians to research, develop, and fact-check content.
 The project was envisioned with the condition that almost all of the content would be from African-American contributors, deeming the perspective of Black writers an essential element of the story to be told.

+Nikole Hannah-Jones said in an interview with the Chicago Tribune that "If you read the whole project, I don't think you can come away from it without understanding the project is an argument for reparations".